How to build Allan Block retaining walls in Nanaimo

 Under certain conditions, a gravity wall is not enough and additional reinforcement will be needed

-Reinforced walls use geogrid to provide added stability.
+These are called ‘reinforced’ and they use geogrid to provide added stability.

 Allan Blocks come in 6° and 12° setbacks.